Special Lagrangian webbing: Background

 \begin{lemma} Let $X$ be Calabi-Yau and let $\Lambda_0,\Lambda_1\subset X$ be smoothly embedded positive Lagrangians intersecting transversally.
 Let $N$ be a closed connected smooth manifold, write $L:=N\times[0,1],$ and let $Z=[\chi:L\to X]\in\mathcal{LC}(N;\Lambda_0,\Lambda_1).$ Identify $L$ with the zero section in $T^*L.$ Then there exist an open neighborhood $L\subset V\subset T^*L$ and a local symplectomorphism $\varphi:V\to X$ with the following properties. \begin{enumerate}[label=(\alph*)] \item $\varphi|_L=\chi.$ \item For $i=0,1,$ a point $p\in N\times\{i\}$ and a covector $\xi\in T_p^*L,$ we have

-\end{enumerate} A pair $(V,\varphi)$ with the above properties is called a \emph{Weinstein neighborhood of $Z$ compatible with $\Lambda_0$ and $\Lambda_1$}. \end{lemma} The following is Lemma 4.3 of~\cite{cylinders}. \begin{lemma} Let $N$ be a connected smooth manifold and let $\alpha$ be a closed 1-form on the cylinder $N\times[0,1]$ annihilating the boundary component $N\times\{0\}.$ Then $\alpha$ is exact. \end{lemma}
+\end{enumerate} A pair $(V,\varphi)$ with the above properties is called a \emph{Weinstein neighborhood of $Z$ compatible with $\Lambda_0$ and $\Lambda_1$}. \end{lemma} The following is Lemma 4.3 of~\cite{cylinders}. \begin{lemma} Let $N$ be a smooth manifold and let $\alpha$ be a closed 1-form on the cylinder $N\times[0,1]$ with pull-back to the boundary component $N\times\{0\}$ zero.
+Then $\alpha$ is exact. \end{lemma}